ironsheep/P2-vscode-extensions/TASKS-User-win.md

 In the same section you modified for path (system environment or your account environment) using [New...] add a new environment variable `FlexPropPath` (and/or `PNutPath`) which you will set to your install folder using the [Browse Directory...] button after pressing [New...] and typing in the `FlexPropPath` (or `PNutPath`) name.
 The tasks we define will use this environment variable to locate the binary file it needs when downloading to FLASH.

-If you are setting up do the same for PNut if you are using PNut.
+If you are setting up PNut too, then add a new environment variable for `PNutPath` as well.

 **NOTE** _the above is referring to **Windows 10** settings names.
 On earlier versions of Windows the concept is the same.
 Locate the environment values and make the appropriate changes._

-From here on when we start new terminal windows we can invoke the FlexProp binaries by name without using the path to them.
+From here on, when we run in terminal windows, we can invoke the FlexProp and PNut binaries by name without using the path to them.

 ## Tasks in VScode